 What Your Superpower Might Say About You

-The parallel is this: no single antidepressant works for everyone, there are a multitude of options, their effectiveness is questionable for the long-term, and no one is suggesting we cease using them because they are not scientific enough.
+The parallel is this: No single antidepressant works for everyone.
+There is a multitude of options, their effectiveness is questionable for the long-term, and no one is suggesting we cease using them because they are not scientific enough.
 Projective Tests could be viewed similarly.
-Perhaps they are not as accurate as one would hope, but in some cases they offer deep insight into one’s unconscious.
+Perhaps they are not as accurate as one would hope, but in some cases, they offer deep insight into one’s unconscious.
 I believe this is a possibility with the superpower dilemma.

 The dilemma is such: you can choose one superpower, the ability to fly, or the ability to become invisible.
 If you choose to be invisible, you and what you are wearing is invisible, and you choose when to activate the ability.
 However, things you pick up are not invisible.
 If you choose the power of flight, that is all you get; you do not get super-strength, or other superpowers, just the ability to fly up to 1000 mph.

 Hodgman postulates a theory at the end of the segment.
 He states, “At the heart of this decision, the question I really don't want to face, is this: Who do you want to be, the person you hope to be, or the person you fear you actually are?”
 If this choice is true for most, it relates to Jung’s idea of the “Shadow”, and to Maslow’s idea of self-actualization.

 First, in Jung’s theory, the first goal toward psychological health is embracing the Shadow.
 The Shadow is one’s dark side, the side one does not want to acknowledge is her own.
 Here is where the thoughts and desires one is ashamed of, finds despicable, or otherwise wants to deny exist.
 Many of those who choose invisibility do so to hear what others say about them when they aren’t around, to spy on others, or to procure things they don’t have the money to pay for.
 It is easy to see how this relates to the dark side.